New York State Route 112: Route description

-NY 112 begins at an intersection with County Route 80 (CR 80; East Main Street) in the village of Patchogue.
+NY 112 begins at an intersection with East Main Street in the village of Patchogue.
 The route proceeds northward as a four-lane commercial street as Medford Avenue.
 Near the intersection with Lakewood Street, NY 112 leaves the village of Patchogue, entering the town of Brookhaven.
-The route does not change going north, passing Medford Elementary School before entering interchange 53 of the Sunrise Highway (NY 27) in the census-designated place of North Patchogue.
+The route does not change going north, passing Medford Elementary School before entering interchange 53 of Sunrise Highway (NY 27) in the census-designated place of North Patchogue.
 NY 112 crosses over the Sunrise, continuing north as Medford Avenue as the four-lane boulevard it was prior to the interchange.
 At the intersection with Shaber Road, the route bends to the northeast, changing names to Medford Road and crossing an intersection with CR 99 (Woodside Avenue), a four-lane arterial through Brookhaven.

 Continuing north from CR 99, NY 112 condenses down to two lanes (one in each direction), remaining a commercial arterial.
 NY 112 passes Tremont Elementary School before crossing Greenport Road, continuing northward into the census-designated place of Medford.
 In Medford, NY 112 continues north, crossing under the Long Island Rail Road's Greenport Branch next to the Medford station.
 After crossing under the tracks, NY 112 continues northeast through Medford, entering interchange 64 of the Long Island Expressway (I-495) and expanding to four lanes once again before an intersection with CR 16 (Horse Block Road).
 The route returns to two lanes after CR 16, passing east of Blue Ridge Golf Club and Holy Sepulchre Cemetery.
 At this point, NY 112 changes names from Medford Avenue to Port Jefferson–Patchogue Road.

 Continuing north through Brookhaven, NY 112 intersects a former alignment of itself, entering the census-designated place of Coram.
 In Coram, NY 112 bends to the northwest at an intersection with Grand Smith Road, immediately intersecting with NY 25 (Middle Country Road).
 The two roads parallel each other westward, NY 112 becoming a residential street in the middle of a large housing complex in Coram before turning northward and into an at-grade interchange with CR 83 (Patchogue–Mount Sinai Road).
 NY 112 continues north out of the interchange and Coram, turning northwest as a two-lane residential arterial.
 After Birchwood Road, NY 112 becomes commercial once again, bending further to the northwest.

 After the bend, NY 112 continues through Brookhaven, crossing a large shopping plaza into the census-designated place of Port Jefferson Station.
 In Port Jefferson Station, NY 112 intersects with NY 347 (Nesconset Highway), a wide arterial boulevard in the town of Brookhaven.
 The route continues northwest away from NY 347 as a four-lane commercial street, now under the moniker of Patchogue Road.
 Just after entering the downtown portion of Port Jefferson Station, NY 112 intersects with NY 25A (Hallock Avenue).
 At this intersection, NY 112 terminates, the right-of-way continues north as NY 25A and Main Street, connecting to the namesake train station on the Port Jefferson Branch.